The Traceplot Thickens: Developing All-Purpose Convergence Diagnostics for any Markov Chain Monte Carlo Algorithm: The Proximity-Map Approach

-The \textit{Nearest Neighbor proximity-map}, denoted by $P^{NN}_d$, is based on the Nearest Neighbor algorithm which is a greedy graph-theoretic algorithm that provides a solution to the well-known Traveling Salesman problem (TSP) \cite{reinelt2003traveling}.
+Nearest Neighbor (NN) proximity-maps are based on the Nearest Neighbor algorithm, a greedy graph-theoretic algorithm that provides a solution to the well-known Traveling Salesman problem \cite{reinelt2003traveling}.
+Defining this class of proximity-maps requires a thorough explanation of the NN problem formulation and algorithm, which we now present.

-Starting with a collection of unique points $X_1, \dots, X_N \in \mathcal{X}$ and a distance function $d$, the Nearest Neighbor algorithm produces an ordering of $X_1, \dots, X_N$ by picking a random point $X_i$ and then, step by step, moving to the next closest node (in terms of the distance function $d$) that has not been previously selected, until ending back at the starting point.
+Consider a space $\Theta$ with an associated pairwise distance function $d$.
+Given the subset $\{\theta_1, \dots, \theta_N\} \subseteq \Theta$, the Nearest Neighbor algorithm produces an ordering of $\{\theta_1, \dots, \theta_N\}$ by picking a random value $\theta_i = \phi_0$ and then, step by step, moving to the next closest value (in terms of the distance function $d$) that has not been previously selected, until ending back at $\phi_0$.
 This is outlined in psuedo-code in Algorithm \ref{alg: NearestNeighbor}.

-The Nearest Neighbor algorithm can be used to take a set of unique sampled values from $\mathcal{M}$ and produce a cyclic ordering $(x_0, \dots, x_{N-1}, x_0)$ of those samples that respects a distance $d$, which is a good foundation for a proximity-map.
-However, in defining $P^{NN}_d$, we require an additional step.
+Thus, the Nearest Neighbor algorithm can be used to take the set of unique sampled values from $\mathcal{M}$ and produce a cyclic ordering of those samples that respects the distance $d$.
+However, in order to define a proximity-map, we require an additional step.

 The output provided by Algorithm \ref{alg: NearestNeighbor} is a cycle, ending where it began, and not a true ordering.
-As we plan to map sampled values to the real-line respecting our distance-based ordering, we need to identify a place to `cut' our cycle (the \textit{cut-point}) so that we have a beginning and ending in the mapped values.
-We describe our cut-point selection method here.
+As we plan to map sampled values to the real-line respecting our distance-based ordering, we need to identify a place to `cut' our cycle (the so-called \textit{cut-point}) so that we have a beginning and ending in the mapped values.

+One approach to identifying the cut-point would be to find $\phi_m$ for which $d(\phi_{m-1}, \phi_m)$ is the largest, setting $\phi_{m}$ to be the beginning and $\phi_{m-1}$ to be the ending of our mapping.
+However, this assumes that the pairwise distance $d$ accurately reflects the movement of the MCMC sampler, which may not be the case.
+As such, we suggest a cut-point selection method that is adaptive and depends on the samples $\mathcal{C}$.

+Intuitively, we approach the cut-point selection as follows, with full definitions below.
+First, we will define a proximity-map, denoted $P^{(m)}$ with $m = 0, \dots, N-1$, for each possible cut-point in the cycle derived from Algorithm \ref{alg: NearestNeighbor}.
+Specifically, $P^{(m)}$ will treat the cut-point as occurring between $\phi_{m-1}$ and $\phi_m$.
+Next, consider drawing a traceplot of all chains $C_1, \dots, C_K$ after applying the proximity-map $P^{(m)}.$ We define a construct $D_k^{(m)}$ which simply measures the vertical distance traveled by chain $C_k$ under the mapping $P^{(m)}$.
+A (relatively) large value of $D_k^{(m)}$ implies that the chain travels from near the top to near the bottom of the traceplot's $Y$-axis frequently.
+If a single chain travels in this way it can obscure information about the other chains on the traceplot, as well as lower the accuracy of other univariate multi-chain diagnostics.
+Thus, we select the cut-point to correspond to the proximity-map $P^{(m)}$ that minimizes the sum of $D_{k}^{(m)}$ over all chains.
+This is provided in full detail now below.